RamisaFarha/RamisaFarha/README.md

 - 👋 Hi, I’m Ramisa Farha
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Machine learning
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics, Data segmentation and Data visualization
 <!--- - 💞️ I’m looking to collaborate on -->
 <!--- - 📫 How to reach me --->